skycoin/skybian/README.md

 0. Check if there are commits on the master branch that must be applied to develop (hot fixes or security ones), apply them and fix any merge issues.
 0. On develop branch, check any pending issues in order to close them if possible on this release and close them is possible.
-0. Create a branch from develop named `release-X.Y.Z` where X.Y.X is the next release version and switch to that new branch.
+0. Merge the develop branch into the release one and fix any conflicts if any.
 0. Update the new version number in the `build.conf` file.
 0. Update the `CHANGELOG.md` file with any needed info and move the `Unreleased` part to the new release version.
 0. Review & update the `README.md` file for any needed updates or changes that need attention in the front page.
 0. Wait for travis to validate all the changes (can take more than 30 minutes)
 0. On success, tag the code at this point with `release-X.Y.Z-rc`, then wait for travis completion and check the draft release is published on the repository with the Skybian-X.Y.Z-rc.tar.xz file.
 0. Download the Skybian-X.Y.Z-rc.tar.xz file from Github and test manually that Skyflash can work with it and generate the images for the default values.
-0. Test the generated images in real hardware (a master and two nodes at least) to detect any issues.
+0. Test the generated images in real hardware (a manager and two nodes at least) to detect any issues.
-0. Fix any issues if found (work in the `release-X.Y.Z` branch)
+0. Fix any issues if found (work in the release branch)
-0. After all this is solved and work as expected, raise a PR against master branch and apply it.
+0. After all this is solved and work as expected, raise a PR against master branch and merge it, then tag it as `Skybian-X.Y.Z` that will trigger travis.
 0. Wait for travis completion and check the Skybian-X.Y.Z.tar.xz file is published on the Github repository under releases.
 0. Comment the release with the changes in CHANGELOG.md that match this release.
 0. Merge master into develop.